why-not-try-calmer/feedo/COMMANDS.md

 - `batch_size: <integer>`
     - the number of items to fetch for any single feed
+- `disable_webview: "true" or "false"`
+    - allow Telegram to display the last shown items in disable_webview mode
+- `only_search_notif: <list of urls>`
+    - ignore the feeds matching the urls when sending regular updates
 - `paused: "true" or "false"`
     - suspend all notifications to the chat
-- `disable_webview: "true" or "false"`
-    - allow Telegram to display the last shown items in disable_webview mode
 - `pin: "true" or "false"`,
     - have the bot try to pin every batch message
-- `search_then_update: <list of space-separated keywords>`
+- `search_notif: <list of space-separated keywords>`
     - have the bot send an extra notification whenever a feed to which the current chat is subscribed has items in which the keywords are found
-- `only_search_results: <list of urls>`
-    - ignore the feeds matching the urls when sending regular updates
+- `share_link: "true" or "false"`
+    - appends a link at the end of each batch update to a web rendered view

 _Notice_: The last two settings allow to completely ignore certain feeds from the regular updates, while still getting notifications on matches.